Skip to Content

 The archeological site is most well known as the home of El Castillo – the main temple at the site.
 It’s a true show of the Mayan peoples’ knowledge of the earth and planets.

 Getting to Chichen Itza is best done either with a rental car or on an organized tour.
 If you can drive yourself, it’s about 40 minutes each way.
-The entrance fee is 571 pesos ($30 USD) and the site is open from 8 am to 5 pm.
-Right now, it’s best to book your tickets in advance as they have a cap on visitors of 3,000 per day.
+The entrance fee for basic admission is 614 MXN ($35 USD) and the site is open from 8 am to 5 pm.
+If you’re looking to be super organized before you leave, it’s a good idea to book your tickets in advance on their website.

 Related Read: If you’re staying nearby, check out the spectacular Chichen Itza Night Show!
 The ruins are beautiful at night and the site isn’t nearly as busy as during the day.